Except where noted, the information on this page applies to both W-2 and 1099 reporting.

 Q. What are the reconciliation forms?

-Form W-3, for monthly and quarterly filers and 8th-monthly filers.
+A. Delaware Form W-3, for monthly and quarterly filers and 8th-monthly filers.
 Please do not submit Federal form W-3 to Delaware!
 Form W-3 should also be used for 1099-R or any other 1099 reports that include Delaware withholding.
 Form W-3 is not required for W-2 or 1099 data submitted online, but must be included with paper submissions.

 1099: IRS form 4804 should be used for 1099 reports that do not include Delaware withholding.
 Delaware does not use the Transmitter Control Code, it can be left blank.

 Q. Do the reconciliation forms allow for reporting multiple employers / payers?

 A. No. A separate form must be used for each employer or payer.

 A. Reconciliation forms are due by the W-2 / 1099 filing deadline (see above).